swarupbehera/mAQA/README.md

 - Download word vectors for the following languages and keep them in `dataset/word_embedding/` directory.
 English (en), French (fr), Hindi (hi), German (de), Spanish (es), Italian (it), Dutch (nl), and Portuguese (pt).

 ##  Training the model
-- Run `split_dataset.py` to generate csv files for binary answers and single word answers.
 - To train the model run `train.py`.
 - The model checkpoint will be saved for every 10 epochs.
 If you want to continue training from a saved checkpoint, assign the checkpoint path to `pre_trained_model_path` variable in `train.py`.